zhenrong-wang/hpc-now/README.md

 -  **scripts**    : Shell scripts to initialize the clusters, install applications, etc.

-# 3. How-To: Build, Run, and Use
+# 3. How-To: Build, Install, Run, and Use

 The HPC-NOW platform is very easy to build, run, and use.
 It is also cross-platform, which means you can run the HPC-NOW on Windows, GNU/Linux, or macOS.
 Note: Currently only x86_64 platform is supported.